Direct la conținutul principal

 It is thus very important that Declarants ensure that all required information is obtained from their clients.

 The EU customs authorities may reject ENS declarations in the case of lack of complete data or issue risk mitigating referrals in the pre-loading or pre-arrival phase requesting the declarant to provide the necessary data, for example in the case data will not be accurate.
-This may create delays in processing of the ENS upon the arrival of the consignments and in the entry process, as the risk mitigating referrals must be answered and requested information must be provided before the risk assessment can resume and be completed.
-Customs may also decide to impose administrative sanctions for non-compliance with ENS data requirements.
+Thiswill create delays in processing of the ENS upon the arrival of the consignments and in the entry process, as the risk mitigating referrals must be answered and requested information must be provided before the risk assessment can resume and be completed.
+Customs can decide to impose administrative sanctions for non-compliance with ENS data requirements.